William Douglas (sea captain): Preparations

+Departure

 Felice and Iphigenia sailed from Macau on 22 January 1788.
 Meares intended to establish permanent fur trading posts on the Pacific Northwest coast.
 Felice carried materials for constructing a house and a schooner, both to be built at Nootka Sound.
 To assist with building and running the posts 50 Chinese men were hired and sailed with the expedition.
 They became the first Chinese known to have visited the Pacific Northwest and Hawaii.
 Also sailing with Meares and Douglas were a number of Native Hawaiians and Native Americans, including Tianna (Kaʻiana – also spelled Tyaana & Tyanna), a chief of Kauai, who Meares had brought from Hawaii to Macau, and Wynee (or Winee), a Hawaiian girl who Charles William Barkley had brought to Macau in 1787.
 The ships also carried two natives of Maui, a boy and a man who Douglas referred to as Tawnee.
 There was also a Nuu-chah-nulth—a native of Vancouver Island—called Comekela.
 Kaiana, Wynee, and Comekela were aboard Felice.
 The others were on Iphigenia.
 Wynee became ill shortly after the ships left Macau.
 On 5 February 1788, she died.

 Meares, Douglas, and their partners had planned for Meares to sail Felice to Nootka Sound, on Vancouver Island, while Douglas sailed Iphigenia to the Aleutian Islands and down the coast of North America to Nootka Sound, collecting furs along the way.
 The ships would rendezvous in Nootka Sound or, failing that, Hawaii.
 While Douglas was exploring the coast from Alaska to Nootka Sound, Meares would explore south along today's Washington and Oregon coasts.
 By this plan the two ships would be able to explore the whole coast from Spanish California to the Bering Sea.
 At the time the Pacific Northwest coast was still largely unexplored.
 Only its general shape and a few small harbors such as Nootka Sound had been charted.
 The possibility that a Northwest Passage might exist was taken seriously.
 Meares hoped to find it.

+Separation

 While crossing the South China Sea Iphigenia proved to be a "heavy" sailer and much slower than Felice.
 Iphigenia sprang her foremast and began to leak, and also suffered an outbreak of scurvy.
 For these reasons the two ships sailed to the Spanish port at Zamboanga in the Philippines, where Iphigenia was repaired.
 Meares did not want to wait for the repairs to be finished.
 He transferred Kaiana and the other native Hawaiians to Iphigenia, charging Douglas with taking them to their homeland.
 Comekela remained on Felice, which sailed from Zamboanga soon after arriving.

 Douglas left with the repaired Iphigenia on 22 February 1788.
 Because of the delay he decided to sail first to the Pacific Northwest coast, instead of Hawaii, in order to arrive in time for the fur trading season.
 Douglas sailed Iphigenia from the Philippines north through the Celebes Sea and the Philippine Sea, then crossed the Pacific directly to the northwest coast.